AmericanRedCross/workflows/qgis_print_composer_tricks.md

 5. The print composer, like the map itself, works with layers.
 Use this menu for selecting the item you want to work with and for changing the order of items.

+There's also an atlas creation tool - more on that on [this workflow page] (https://github.com/AmericanRedCross/workflows/blob/master/qgis-atlas-techniques.md).

 ## Getting the map on the page